The History of Cars

 Power steering: Yes Suspension system: front Independent suspension strut type Suspension system: rear Independent suspension multiple link type

-Later models were given a softer look with revised light and bumper/grill design as well as the interiour softened.
-These are referred to as "facelift" shape and apear a little more refined in appearance.
+Later models were given a softer look with revised light and bumper/ grill design as well as "interior softening".
+These are referred to as the "facelift" shape and appear a little more refined in appearance.

-Since 1994 it has the same chassis as the Nissan Maxima (A32), although prior to that was a completely separate model as it has FF-drivetrain.
-So thechnically the new Cefiro is a Cefiro only in name.
-Nissan changed the market orientation of the Cefiro from a premium sports saloon to an executive saloon with the advent of the A32 series.
-Generally the A32 was only badged as the Cefiro in Japan for the domestic market, A32's that were exported new from Japan usually wore tha Maxima badge.
+With the debut of the A32, Nissan changed the market orientation of the Cefiro from a premium sports saloon (A31) to an executive saloon with the advent of the A32 series.
+Generally the A32 was only badged as the Cefiro in Japan for the domestic market, A32's that were exported new from Japan usually wore the Maxima badge.

-The front-wheel drive A32 and A33 series were softened considerably, lacking the sporting edge of the A31.
-It is equipped with the award-winning VQ series V6 engines, with the later JDM A32 and A33 versions being fitted with the direct injection versions of the VQ engines.
-The A32 also forms the basis to the Infiniti I30, as well as being rebadged as the Nissan Maxima QX for the European market, with two versions of the VQ engine (2.0L and 3.0L).
-Although VQ25DE is in a list of JDM A32 Cefiro as well.
+This particular series was softened considerably, lacking the sporting edge of the A31.
+It was equipped with the award-winning VQ series V6 engines.
+The A32 is the same chassis that forms the basis to the Infiniti I30 (which is near identical to the A32 Cefiro Brougham VIP model), as well as being rebadged as the Nissan Maxima QX for some other markets including the European, with three versions of the VQ, the VQ20/ 25/ 30DE, see Nissan VQ engine.

-The Cefiro disappeared in 2003, but the name continues to be used in some export markets for the Nissan Teana.
+The Cefiro disappeared in 2003, but the name continues to be used in some export markets, using the Nissan Teana J31 as a new replacement model.

 From Wikipedia, the free encyclopedia